Murdoch's media empire strikes back

 Shareholders in Austar vote on Friday on the Foxtel takeover, which still needs regulatory approval.

-In a letter sent to the Australian Financial Review by NDS on Thursday, the company's executive chairman, Abe Peled, accused the newspaper of mischaracterizing NDS.
+In a letter sent to the Australian Financial Review by NDS on Thursday, the company's executive chairman, Abe Peled, accused the newspaper of mischaracterising NDS.

-"You repeatedly mischaracterize communications about third party pirate devices to suggest that NDS was responsible for those devices," Peled wrote."You further mischaracterize NDS emails to suggest that NDS encouraged piracy of competitor systems while ignoring evidence that NDS was responsible for bringing to justice the sources of that piracy."
+"You repeatedly mischaracterise communications about third party pirate devices to suggest that NDS was responsible for those devices," Peled wrote."You further mischaracterise NDS emails to suggest that NDS encouraged piracy of competitor systems while ignoring evidence that NDS was responsible for bringing to justice the sources of that piracy."

 Richard Levick, a public-relations expert, expressed sympathy for Murdoch although he would have advised a more measured response.